I'm 25 Earning ₹30K/Month — How to Start Investing for Long-Term Growth

 Which leaves about ₹15,800 for everything else — including the "start investing for long-term growth" advice you keep reading.

-Here's what I'd actually do with it.
+Here's exactly what to do with it.

 The honest math first